ChadBurggraf/plists-cs/README.md

  - Serialization of opaque data or non plist-compatible objects will break plist editing in Property List Editor
  - Sets are treated as arrays

+## Prerequisites to Building

+ - .NET Framework v3.5
+ - MSBuild v3.5
+ - StyleCop v4.5
+ - FxCop (either standalone, or auto-installed by Visual Studio 2010)

+The build scripts expect StyleCop and FxCop to be installed in their default locations.
+You can build without FxCop, but only by using the Visual Studio solution (StyleCop is required either way).

+If you'd like to create a signed build using your own signing key (I distribute signed assemblies; I recommend you just use those), run the following command from inside of the `Source\` directory:

+    sn -k System.Runtime.Serialization.Plists.snk

+The build script will pick up this key automatically and sign the output assembly with it.

 ## Building

 You can build with MSBuild v3.5 from the command line: